Reviewed by Wendy Marcason, RD, LDN

-People with celiac disease cannot eat foods containing gluten, a protein found in wheat, rye, barley.
-In people with celiac disease, the body's immune system responds to gluten by damaging the lining of the small intestine.
-Most of the nutrients in food are absorbed through the small intestine.
-Damage to the small intestine means nutrients cannot be fully used by the body.
-This can lead to nutrient deficiencies.
+In people with celiac disease, the body's immune system responds to gluten by damaging the lining of the small intestine; thus, people with celiac disease cannot eat foods containing gluten — a protein found in wheat, rye and barley.
+Since most of the nutrients in food are absorbed through the small intestine, damage to the small intestine means nutrients cannot be fully used by the body which can lead to nutrient deficiencies.

-The actual incidence of celiac disease in the United States is unknown, but may run as high as 3 percent of Americans.
-The condition is genetic.
-If an immediate family member has celiac disease, the chance you may have it increases to 1 in 22.
+An estimated 1 in 133 Americans has celiac disease.
+The condition is genetic, and if an immediate family member has celiac disease, the chance you may have it increases to 1 in 22.
 Because so many cases of celiac disease go undiagnosed, family history alone is not always an accurate gauge.

 Some symptoms of celiac disease include: